ali-42/minishell/README.md

 # minishell (42 project)

-This project is an implementatiion of a simple shell in C.
+Group project.
+Implementatiion of a simple shell in C.

 ## Requirements